Watershed-wide

 Residents canoeing streets during the historic Flood of 1987

 One of the founding goals of the Nine Mile Creek Watershed District was to reduce flood risk throughout its urban landscape.
 Many of the District’s first projects focused on increasing flood storage to limit infrastructure and public safety impacts from flooding.
 In more recent years, District projects have primarily focused on water quality protection.
-However, in the face of climate change and subsequent increase in the frequency and intensity of rainfall events, the Board of Managers has directed the District to renew its focus on flood risk mitigation.
+However, with our changing climate and increases in the frequency and intensity of rainfall events, the Board of Managers has directed the District to renew its focus on flood risk mitigation.

 The Watershed-wide Flood Study is split into several phases:

-• Phase 1, completed in 2021, focused on updating the District’s hydrologic models
+• Phase 1, completed in 2021, focused on updating the district’s stormwater models

 • Phase 2, completed in 2022, had a series of goals: